A Day in the Life

 What would someone who wants to break into your industry need to know?

-How do you collaborate with the wider Accounting and digital ecosystem?
+How do you collaborate with the wider fintech eco-system?

 Greater Manchester is known as being one of the UK’s most liveable cities – how do you make the most of it?